imrafaelmerino/json-values/docs/README.md

 ```

 #### <a name="inout"><a/>Putting data in and getting data out

+public JsValue get(JsPath path);

+public Json set(JsPath path, JsValue value);

+The get method always returns a JsValue, no matter what path is passed in.
+It's a total function.
+Functional programmers strive for total functions.
+Their signature still reflects reality.
+No exceptions and no surprises.
+Following the same philosophy, if you set a value at a specific path,
+it will always be created.
+The next line of code after setting that value, you can count on it will be at the specified path.
+The following property always holds:

+json.set(path,value).get(path) == value

+What do you think setting JsNothing at a path does?
+Well, it has to remove the value, so that get returns JsNothing:

+jsObj.set(path, JsNothing).get(path) == JsNothing

+As was pointed out in the first post of this series, FP has to do with honesty.
+Establishing laws makes it easier to reason about the code we write.
+By the way,
+the set method always returns a brand-new json.
+If you remember well,
+Jsons are immutable and implemented with persistent data structures in json-values.
 There are one method to put data in a JSON specifying a path and a value:

 ```java